-Sources: Los Angeles Unified School District's Final Adopted Budgets for Fiscal Years 2011-12, 2012-13 and 2013-14; Final Revised Budget for Fiscal Year 2010-11; and the proposed Fiscal Year 2014-15 District Budget.
+Sources: Los Angeles Unified School District's Final Adopted Budgets for Fiscal Years 2011-12 through 2014-15; Final Revised Budget for Fiscal Year 2010-11.

 Funding from the Quality Education Investment Act of 2006.
 The Quality Education Investment Act of 2006 ("QEIA"), implemented the terms of the CTA, et al. v.
 Schwarzenegger, et al. settlement to discharge the outstanding balance of the maintenance factor regarding Proposition 98 funding that was due but not provided in Fiscal Years 2004-05 and 2005-06.
-The purpose of QEIA funding is to provide additional support to raise academic performance at low performing schools.
-QEIA funding for a particular
+The purpose of QEIA